SpatialTemporalStats/LRGPSP_Reproducibility_Materials/README.md

 #### S3_VersusN
 This sub-repository includes R scripts for performing the simulated studies in Section 3.3 and reproducing Figures 4, 5, and S1, which are used to verify Theorems 1 and 2, along with the corresponding outputs.
 Figures 4 and S1(a) demonstrate the convergence rates of the predictive process predictions with a sufficient number of rep-points and an estimated covariance function.
 Figures 5 and S1(b) compare smoothness parameters $\gamma$ derived by different approaches.

-- "Simu3.R": R script for reproducing Figures 4, 5, and S1
+- "Simu3.R": R script for performing the simulated studies in Section 3.3 and reproducing Figures 4, 5, and S1
 - "Setting1.csv" and "SettingS.csv": outputs from the simulated studies
 - "Set1_GS.csv", "Set1_MSPE.csv", "SetS_GS.csv", and "SetS_MSPE.csv": summarized results for plotting Figures 4, 5, and S1

 #### S4_VersusTau
 This sub-repository includes R scripts for performing the simulated studies in Section 3.3 and reproducing Figure 6, which demonstrates how the nugget effect influences predictive process predictions and is used to verify Theorem 3.

-- "Simu4.R": R script for reproducing Figure 6
+- "Simu4.R": R script for performing the simulated studies in Section 3.3 and reproducing Figure 6
 - "Tau.csv": outputs from the simulated studies

+#### Real_Data
+This sub-repository includes R scripts for performing the real data examples in Section 4 and reproducing Tables 3 and 4, which compare the performance of various kinds of low-rank approximation methods.

+- "anom1962.RData": the annual total precipitation anomalies data used in Section 4.1
+- "Ozone_dat.csv": the level-2 total column ozone data in Section 4.2
+- "DP_LRK.R": R script for performing the first real data example and reproducing Table 3
+- "DTCO_LRK.R": R script for performing the second real data example and reproducing Table 4
+- "Res_DP.csv": outputs from the first real data example
+- "Res_DTCO.csv": outputs from the second real data example

 ## Reproducibility Workflow
 Please begin by downloading the entire repository as the file "LRGPSP_Reproducibility_Materials.zip" and extracting it as a folder named "LRGPSP_Reproducibility_Materials".
 Next, set your working directory to this folder.
 Then, load necessary R packages and functions.
 Finally, follow the "Wrapper.R" file to reproduce each figure and table sequentially.
 The computation time reported below was recorded using (R 3.6.3) running on machine equipped with Intel(R) Xeon(R) CPU E5-2680 v4 @ 2.40GHz and 125 GB RAM.